GeoscienceAustralia/sira/_sources/ch02_concept.rst.txt

    :align: center
    :width: 98%

-   Schematic of process linking component damage assessment to loss projection
+   Schematic of process for fragility attribution and loss estimation

 Four discrete sequential damage states are used for assessing system fragility, similar to those used in HAZUS (FEMA 2003): DS1 Slight, DS2 Moderate, DS3 Extensive, DS4 Complete.
 The damage scale used for a power station is based on ranges of economic loss as a percentage of total system value.

 The probability of a component exceeding damage state :math:`ds` is calculated using the log-normal cumulative distribution function (CDF) as shown in